santiment/academy/src/docs/santiment-queries/xrpl-tables/index.md

 ## xrp\_balances
-Represents balances changes per address per currency.
+Represents balance changes per address per currency.

 - **dt** (*DateTime*): The date time of the balance change
 - **blockNumber** (*UInt64*): Unique identifier for the block in which the transaction was processed